yt-dlp/yt-dlp/CONTRIBUTING.md

 }
 ```

+If your extractor supports cookies, use the `cookiefile` or `cookiesfrombrowser` keys in the same way as the `--cookies` or `--cookies-from-browser` options.

 ## yt-dlp coding conventions

 This section introduces a guide lines for writing idiomatic, robust and future-proof extractor code.